ANIFASUMBA/Student-Details-Recorder/README.md

-This is a  simple page that I created about myself using html language.
+This is a  simple C++ program that prompts a student to enter their details such as name,course and then outputs them.